diptobi1/vDiplomacy/README.txt

 run it, preventing others from using the server up while you're testing it.

 => Test
-Once that's set up you should go to Help->DATC.
+Once that's set up you should go to Help->"More Info"->DATC.
 With Maintenance mode on it will show a screen which can run through the DATC tests, which provides an easy way to test that the installation was successful.
 Click Batch-test and it'll run through all the tests one by one.
 If maps are being generated successfully then everything